MiLandry/Landry-Enterprise-Specification/readme.md

 Software Layer

 * Authorization, and Authentication

 * Following the OAuth Specification

 * Navigation and Routing, if applicable
+	* Applications shall implement a home screen, the first screen a user encounters after logging in This screen shall provide.
+		* Access to settings
+		* Dashboard access if applicable
+		* access to search tools
+		* feed if applicable

 * No specific guidance

 * Support for reading and storing and configuring Environmental variables.
-See [The Landry Environment Variable Specification (LEVS)](https://github.com/MiLandry/Landry-Enterprise-Specification/blob/main/LEVS/landry-environment-variables-specfification.readme.md)

-* Out of the box support for good User Interface and experience
+See [The Landry Environment Variable Specification (LEVS)](https://github.com/MiLandry/Landry-Enterprise-Specification/blob/main/LEVS/landry-environment-variables-specfification.readme.md)* Out of the box support for good User Interface and experience
-	* Following the specification for Material Design, an opensource set of guidelines for layouts.
-* Declarative and automated support for being able to CReate, Update, and Delete business entities (CRUD)
-	* Specifically, it should use REST as a protocol, following the  [Open Api Specification](https://swagger.io/resources/open-api/) (OAS)

-* Declarative approach to forms
+* Following the specification for Material Design, an opensource set of guidelines for layouts.* Declarative and automated support for being able to CReate, Update, and Delete business entities (CRUD)* Specifically, it should use REST as a protocol, following the [Open Api Specification](https://swagger.io/resources/open-api/) (OAS)* Declarative approach to forms

-	* Specifically, forms should be generated via the specification created from OAS.
-* Search and query functionality
+* Specifically, forms should be generated via the specification created from OAS.* Search and query functionality

 * No Guidance aside from, at a minimum, searching, sorting, and filtering should be supported

 * Workflow Engine support or Finite state machine support

 * No guidance yet, may add later

 * container ready

 * No guidance on a specific vendor

 * cloud / infra ready

 * No guidance on specifics